chef/chef-server/docs-chef-io/content/server/install_server_tiered.md

     Replace `FQDN` with the FQDN of the load balanced virtual IP address, which should be equal to the FQDN for the service URI that is used by the Chef Infra Server.
+FQDNs must always be in lowercase.

 6.  {{% chef-server/install_chef_server_reconfigure %}}